renzil7/Ping-Traceroute/README.md

 STEPS TO RUN THE CODE:<br>

 1. Open the python terminal/ command prompt as admin i.e. run as admin
-2. Type python(or python3) rd9012_ping.py -c/-i/-s/-t hostname
+2. Type python(or python3) rd9012_ping.py -c/-i/-s/-t hostname<br>
-   For example,
+   For example,<br>
-   a. python rd9012_ping.py google.com 		This is the ping with default number of packets, to stop, use ctrl+c
+   a. python rd9012_ping.py google.com 		This is the ping with default number of packets, to stop, use ctrl+c <br>
-   b. python rd9012_ping.py -c 2 google.com This will terminate after c packets have been sent
+   b. python rd9012_ping.py -c 2 google.com This will terminate after c packets have been sent<br>
-   c. python rd9012_ping.py -i 3 google.com This is the ping with default number of packets, to stop, use ctrl+c
+   c. python rd9012_ping.py -i 3 google.com This is the ping with default number of packets, to stop, use ctrl+c<br>
-   d. python rd9012_ping.py -s 3 google.com This is the ping with default number of packets, to stop, use ctrl+c
+   d. python rd9012_ping.py -s 3 google.com This is the ping with default number of packets, to stop, use ctrl+c<br>
-   e. python rd9012_ping.py -t 3 google.com This will terminate after timeout, to stop before that, use ctrl+c
+   e. python rd9012_ping.py -t 3 google.com This will terminate after timeout, to stop before that, use ctrl+c<br>

 For rd9012_tarceroute.py<br>